kevinau/kevinau.github.io/documentation/optional.md

 }
 {% endhighlight %}

-`field1` is a primitiva type, and so cannot be `Optional`.  `field1` has a default value of 123 and this will display as "123".
+`field1` is a primitive type, and so cannot be `Optional`.  `field1` has a default value of 123 and this will display as "123".
 If this data entry field is blanked out, an error will be reported "Not a valid integer value".

 `field2` is marked as `Optional`.  `field2` has a default value of 234 and this will display as "234".
 If this data entry field is blanked out the field value will be assigned the `null` value.

 `field3` is marked as `Optional(false)`.  `field3` has a default value of 345 and this will display as "345".
-If this data entry field is blanked out, an error will be reported "Not a valid integer value"--it is not optional--a value must be entered or accepted as a default value.
-That is, if the form is accepted without blanking out the data entry field, the default will still be displayed and accepted, and the field value will be assigned the value 345.
+If this data entry field is blanked out, an error will be reported "Not a valid integer value".
+It is not optional.
+A value must be entered or accepted as a default value.